-Mona Aboelnaga Kanaan Independent Director

-BSc (Econ) MBA (Age 55) Ms Aboelnaga Kanaan has been an
+Mona Aboelnaga Kanaan, Independent Director BSc (Econ) MBA (Age 55)

-MS Abbeinaga Kanaan has been an Independent Non-executive Director since 2021.
+Ms Aboelnaga Kanaan has been an Independent Non-Executive Director since 2021.

-Based in New York, USA, Ms Aboelnaga Kanaan is a seasoned Director, entrepreneur and asset management executive having held leadership positions over a distinguished career spanning more than thirty years.
+Based in New York, USA, Ms Aboelnaga Kanaan is a seasoned director, entrepreneur and asset management executive having held leadership positions over a distinguished career spanning more than thirty years.
 She is currently the Managing Partner of K6 Investments LLC, an independent private equity firm which she founded in 2011.